-Reason: Adequate property identification for the public and for emergency services.
+Reason: To ensure adequate property identification for the public and for emergency services.

 Landscaping Works Completed by an Accredited Contractor

 All landscaping must be completed by a Council accredited Category 1 landscape contractor in accordance with approved landscape plan bearing the Council approval stamp.